Governance infrastructure · data systems

 Deterministic parity — net delta: 0

 Scanned equals written.
 Every run.
 Inserted, malformed, dropped, and skipped are distinct output categories — not collapsed into a single "success" flag.
-1,516,282,020 rows validated in a single 20-worker run.
+3,032,564,040 rows ingested in a single 40-worker run on one machine.
+Zero failures.
 Zero net delta.

 DB-to-DB: 413K rows/sec, no staging